Back to all blogs

 • Low TSH: Suggests the brain has stopped signalling because there is already too much hormone in the system (Hyperthyroidism).

-T3 is the "active" form of the hormone.
+• Free T3 (Triiodothyronine): T3 is the most active form of the hormone.
 Your body converts T4 into T3 in the liver and other tissues.
 You can have a normal T4 level but still feel unwell if your body is not effectively converting it into the active T3.
 Testing Free T3 provides a deeper look at your metabolic health.

 Sometimes, the thyroid is healthy, but the immune system mistakenly attacks it.
 This is known as autoimmune thyroid disease, and our thyroid antibody test explains how these markers are interpreted.